semantic-logs/spec/README.md

 #### `source` & `line`

-WIP

 * `source` The source file that created the log entry.
 * `line` The number within the source file that created the log entry.
-Must be an integer.
+Must be an integer greater than zero.

 Optional.
 Determining source/line can be very expensive unless added using macros at compile time.

+#### `tid`

+The transaction ID.
+A string.

+Optional.

 #### `trace_id` and `span_id`